Data collection: Quality assurance (QA)

-QA's focus is prevention, which is primarily a cost-effective activity to protect the integrity of data collection.
-Standardization of protocol, with comprehensive and detailed procedure descriptions for data collection, are central for prevention.
+QA's focus is prevention, which is primarily a cost-effective activity aimed at protecting the integrity of data collection.
+Standardization of protocols, with comprehensive and detailed procedure descriptions for data collection, is central to prevention.
 The risk of failing to identify problems and errors in the research process is often caused by poorly written guidelines.
-Listed are several examples of such failures:
+Several examples of such failures are listed below: